beardymcjohnface/Koverage/paper/paper.md

  - L = length of contig in kilobases
  - R = sum of all RPK values for that sample

 As mentioned, Koverage uses a fast estimation for mean, median, hitrate, and variance.
 It estimates these values by first collecting the counts of the start coordinates of mapped reads within _bins_ (or _windows_) across each contig (\autoref{fig:counts}).
-The user can customise the bin width (default 100 bp); mean and median counts are equivalent to read-depth when the binwidth is equal to the library's read length.
+The user can customise the bin width (default 100 bp); mean and median counts are comparable to read-depth when the binwidth is equal to the library's read length.
 Variance is calculated directly as the standard variance of the bin counts.
 The hitrate is calculated as the fraction of bins greater than zero.

 ![Windowed-coverage counts.
 Counts of start coordinates of mapped reads are collected for each bin across a contig.
 The counts array is used to calculate estimates for coverage hitrate and variance.\label{fig:counts}](fig1.png){ width=100% }